gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 so-called built-in classes which defclass also processes further.
 All this happens while still in the NIL boot stage.

+`boot.lisp` defines a number of functions by DEFUN which are really supposed to be generic functions.
+These functions are later "fixed up" during the transition from braid -> complete, but boot.lisp mostly sets up `defgeneric` and and `defmethod` so that they will expand properly.
+Once these macros have been set up, the boot state is chaned to 'early, which essentially means that PCL has defined all of the early classes along with the macros for defining early generics/methods.
+At this point everything is still a non-CLOS
+object: we are using early structure representations of the objects while in the 'early state.

+`braid.lisp` takes the early representations of classes, slots, accessors, and class predicates and creates the actual metaobjects out of them.
+It leaves the list of generic function instances alone, however, and transitions to the 'braid state.
+While in 'braid, classes are set up but generic functions and methods are still in their early-structure state.
+Hence, we are "braiding" between first-class metaobjects and early generic functions.

+A few other files load while in 'braid.  `generic-functions.lisp` defines hundreds of generic functions used in PCL and CLOS, while `slots.lisp, init.lisp, std-class.lisp, fsc.lisp, methods.lisp` define a number of methods.
+All of these methods are early defmethod, which have restrictions, like the metaclass must be stadard-generic-class but more than a single method is allowed per generic function.
+However, all the generics are funcallable, and defmethod installs the method to be called when the generic is invoked, so everything is mostly functional except real generic function objects have not yet been properly initialized, along with their methods. `fixup.lisp`

-`boot.lisp` defines the concept of an "early generic function", which is a regular defun early and is later (setf (gdefinition 'fun) real-fun) before generic functions are set up, and then replaced by `!fix-early-generic-functions` which is called when `fixup.lisp` is executed.
-The original functions are defined by `defuns` and later replaced according to `*!generic-function-fixupes*` which will replace the entire function with a generic, and then establish methods with function bodies provided by functions that have been defuned.
-`boot.lisp` also defines so-called 'early functions' which are regular defuns later replaced by defuns (see `*!early-functions*`).
+real generic function when `!fix-early-generic-functions` which is called when `fixup.lisp` is executed.
+The original functions are defined by `defuns` and later replaced according to `*!generic-function-fixupes*` which will replace the entire function with a generic, and then establish methods with function bodies provided by functions that have been defuned.  `boot.lisp` also defines so-called 'early functions' which are regular defuns later replaced in a less complicated way (see `*!early-function-specs*`).
 Though at least `load-defclass` is replaced by other means.

+`braid.lisp` defines a bunch of functions starting with `!bootstrap` and is where the "early" version of everything becomes a bona fide metaobject.

 A number of functions that will eventually be implemented as generic